 The call of nature is strong up here and feels far removed from the valley floor.
 The views from Black Sears Vineyards on a clear day are special and spectacular; visually reaching down into Pope Valley and then across to the east into the central valley and beyond onto the high mountains of the Sierra Nevada range far in the distance.
-If conditions are right, one can actually see some of the snow-covered peaks of the Sierra Nevada mountains.
+If conditions are right, one can spot some of the snow-covered peaks of the Sierra Nevada mountains.

-Jerre Sears (died in 2019) and his wife Joyce purchased 420 acres in 1979 and moved to the property in 1980; they were married on site two years later.
-Both are psychologists by training with degrees from the University of California Berkeley.
-Joyce grew up in Oakville (Napa Valley) and Jerre was raised in tiny Cottage Grove, Oregon located just south of Eugene.
 The name Black Sears comes from combining Jerre and Joyce’s last names.
-When they purchased the property, it was an apple orchard with some Zinfandel vines.
-Their backgrounds were not in farming, but they began to farm and resuscitate the existing vines and planted additional varieties including Cabernet Sauvignon and smaller blocks of Cabernet Franc.
+When they purchased the property, it was an apple orchard with some Zinfandel vines which were planted in 1975 by a couple of San Francisco.
+The Sears’ backgrounds were not in farming, but they began to resuscitate the existing vines and planted additional varieties including Cabernet Sauvignon and smaller blocks of Cabernet Franc.

 Today their vineyards are farmed organically and biodynamically and most of the vines are dry farmed with a few steeper rockier sections of the vineyard setup for drip irrigation – but rarely used.
 Compared to the valley floor, we have observed far less hillside vineyards being dry farmed.
 The water table is quite deep on the property and they maintain three wells between 600 and 900 feet deep.

-The first vintage of of wine bottled under Black Sears was in 1988 using fruit from the property blended with fruit from long time Howell Mountain resident Mike Beatty’s vineyard.
+The first vintage of of wine bottled under Black Sears was in 1988 using grapes from the property blended with fruit from long time Howell Mountain resident Mike Beatty’s vineyard.
 Only several hundred cases were made at that time.
 Production has not grown significantly since then – currently only about 700 cases are produced annually, much of which is sold through their member allocation list.

 Two prime vineyard neighborhoods in Napa Valley known for Zinfandel are Calistoga and Howell Mountain.
 Howell Mountain deservedly receives much exposure for its Cabernet Sauvignon but is certainly a sweet spot for growing Zinfandel and a number of vintners in the area produce a Zinfandel wine.
 One of Turley Cellars premium vineyards borders one edge of Black Sears vineyard.
 Growing Zinfandel here is not relatively new; this variety was originally grown on “the mountain” in the 1880s.
 According to old Napa Valley crop reports, in 1887 Zinfandel was the most planted grape variety in Napa; it was a very popular variety in the 1870s and 1880s.